 There is no doubt that a large percentage of car, truck and motorcycle accidents result purely from driver error.
 Of course there are instances where a traffic accident happens due to other factors, such as a faulty traffic signal or defective vehicle component.
 But every year it is driver negligence -- whether the result of carelessness, haste, thoughtless behavior or simple inattention -- that takes the lives of tens of thousands of innocent victims all across the country.

-As Maryland personal injury lawyers, the professionals at the law offices of Lebowitz & Mzhen, LLC, know that many a traffic “accident” is not necessarily something that occurs simply because of bad luck or poor timing; in our experience, it is those so-called “honest” mistakes that can frequently be blamed for many of the more tragic and often preventable roadway collisions.
+As Maryland personal injury lawyers, the professionals at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, know that many a traffic “accident” is not necessarily something that occurs simply because of bad luck or poor timing; in our experience, it is those so-called “honest” mistakes that can frequently be blamed for many of the more tragic and often preventable roadway collisions.

 It may be folly to imagine what our beltways, interstates and city streets would be like if more drivers paid greater attention to the task at hand.
 However, it should never be forgotten that every driver is responsible for his or her actions on the road.
 If those actions are negligent and result in the injury or death of another person, then the victim or his family may be able to recover damages.

 Other than deliberate actions that may lead to a car accident, such incidents involving “road rage,” many traffic wrecks can be traced back to some kind of driver distraction.
 We fully understand the attraction that smart phones and other electronic devices present to people of all ages; however, we also know that a significant segment of the driving public may have a rather difficult time operating a motor vehicle while at the same time talking or texting, checking email or spending time on social media websites such as Facebook and Twitter.